Troubleshooting MC and MCA-66

 • Check that both ends of your Cat cable followed the same 568A or 568B standard and that ALL 8 conductors are properly terminated.
 It is NOT okay to simply use your own sequence at both ends because the 8 conductors are more accurately defined as 4 twisted pairs.
 The "twisting" makes a difference - you must follow 568A or 568B.
 And, unlike ethernet which only makes use of 4 of the 8 conductors, HTD whole-house audio systems utilize all 8.
 See page 17 (Addendum) of the Owner's Manual for details.

 Volume control on the MC-66 or MCA-66 ranges from mute (0) to a maximum of 60.
 With the app and the KC7 keypad, these numbers are clearly displayed; with the KC6, a series of 7 LEDs indicate the approximate position of volume across this same range of 60.
-With 60 unique volume levels, this gives you a fine level of detail for controlling volume.
+60 discreet volume levels provides a fine level of detail for controlling volume.

 For most listeners, everyday listening will typically have volume set in the 15-30 range.
 Loud parties, or outdoor spaces, may require a higher volume setting, but you should almost never need the system to get above 50.